security-force-monitor/research-handbook/source/source-publication-specific.rst

 Publication
 ###########

-Publications are the organisations, individuals or accounts that publish sources.
-Typical records in this entity type include media organisations, non-governmental organisations, government agencies, and social media accounts.
+Publications are the organizations, individuals or accounts that publish sources.
+Typical records in this entity type include security forces themselves, media organizations, non-governmental organizations, government agencies, and social media accounts.
 We record these distinctly from sources and citations, rather than simply as values within those types of record.

 This document provides an overview of what information we store about publications.

 Source: Summary of attributes
 *****************************

-The table below summarises the following dimensions of source records:
+The table below summarizes the following dimensions of source records:

  - Attribute label: a human readable label for the attribute
  - Status: whether the attribute is optional or required in a record